Azure-Samples/azure-search-knowledge-mining/workshops/Module 4.md

 ###  Add a new record to the Shaper Skill, and add a new Table Projection

-#### Add a new diseases input into the Shaper Skill and add it to the skillset
+#### Add a new diseases input into the Shaper Skill and add the shaper skill to the skillset

 ```json
 {